 This one’s a big one and a bit unpredictable, depending on how much damage you have.
 For example, mold removal that has caused significant damage will cost you in hiring a remediation company and any repairs.
 For termite damage or damage from other wood-eating insects, you will have to pay for treatment at a few hundred dollars.
 Plus, you’ll have the cost of repairs, which depends on how much they have eaten on your wood.
 You could spend $8k-$10k to repair the structure.
 And this is one area most buyers won’t budge on.
 They don’t want to inherit these kinds of problems.

 In many houses, especially older ones, you may spend much of your time working on the inside of the house.
 Older windows don’t do as good of a job of keeping the cold out as newer thermal windows.
 It can cost at least $100 per window for replacement, not counting the cost of the glass.

 Flooring is another area of cost when you want to sell.
 Old carpet may need to be removed while even wood may need restaining.
 Appliances also impact the value of the property, and most buyers expect to have them included in the sale.
 If your appliances are old or not working, you will need to have them replaced at a cost of several thousand dollars to fit the wants of today’s buyers.

 As you can see, it often ends up being quite costly to fix up an older home to sell.
 And that’s not counting updates to outdated kitchens and bathrooms.
 If you don’t keep up with repairs and renovations, you could find it’s more expensive to fix your home to sell than what you want to spend.

-A cash buyer can take these problems away.
+A California cash house buyer can take these problems away.
 They often won’t ask for a home inspection and are willing to pay fair market value for a house that needs a lot of work.
 If you’re ready to sell but not ready to do all that work, contact Quick Home Offers® to find out how we can help you.